Winter Driving Safety

 Driving in mountain regions during winter conditions requires planning and preparation to avoid hassles on the road and once you arrive at your destination.

-Is it imperative that you check road and weather conditions and have the appropriate equipment on hand should you need to install chains, dig out of a berm, or create traction.
+Is it imperative that you check road and weather conditions before you travel so you know if conditions are favorable or not favorable.
+Even in sunshine weather you must carry the appropriate equipment - tire chains, snow shovel, kitty litter, carpeting - should you need to install chains, dig out of a berm, or create traction.

-Download the Caltrans Quickmaps app for your device to follow road conditions and chain requirements.
+Download the Caltrans Quickmaps app for your device to follow road and traffic conditions and chain requirements.

 Please review our Winter Precautions and Planning page for info on making activity and lodging plans.